-Google Photos turned a year older, the application for storing all your photos stepped into second year.
-Now 200 million of users worldwide use Google Photos for storing their selfies, photos and videos in an organized way since its inception last year.
+Google Photos turned a year older, and the application for storing all your photos stepped into the second year.
+Since its inception last year, 200 million users worldwide have used Google Photos to store their selfies, photos, and videos in an organized way.

-Google Photos app has become a stand-alone platform for its users as the company shut down Picasa on May 2016.
-Now more than 1.6 billion animations, collages and movies, among other things are users through Google Photos.
-In last one year users collectively freed up to 13.7 petabytes of storage on their devices that would take approximately 424 years to swipe through this many photos.
+Google Photos app has become a stand-alone platform for its users as the company shut down Picasa in May 2016.
+Now more than 1.6 billion animations, collages, and movies, among other things, are users through Google Photos.
+In the last year, users collectively freed up to 13.7 petabytes of storage on their devices would take approximately 424 years to swipe through this many photos.

-To celebrate first birthday of Google Photos, Google has released some updates on its official blog for more efficient way of organizing users’ data.
+To celebrate the first birthday of Google Photos, Google has released some updates on its official blog for a more efficient way of organizing users’ data.

 Here are those tips for you

-- If you want see the keyboard shortcuts for Google Photos on the web at photos.google.com just tap Shift-?
+- If you want to see the keyboard shortcuts for Google Photos on the web at photos.google.com, just tap Shift-?

-- In settings users can select to convert their all the uploaded data from Original Quality to the free High Quality size to recover lots of space.
+- In settings, users can select to convert all the uploaded data from Original Quality to the free High-Quality size to recover lots of space.

 - Now you can search to pull up your corresponding photos by entering your favorite emoji into the search option.

-- Go to search and choose “Show More” and then “Recently Added” to easily find the recent uploads.
+- Search and choose “Show More” and “Recently Added” to easily find the recent uploads.

-- You can edit both the time and time zone of a photo or group of photos to put them in the right order into the library.
-Change one and they all get adjusted.
+- You can edit both the time and time zone of a photo or group of photos to put them in the right order in the library.
+Change one, and they all get adjusted.

-- At the top of the albums page on mobile, you can scroll the carousel to the right and tap on the video tile to get view of all the videos into the library.
+- At the top of the albums page on mobile, you can scroll the carousel to the right and tap on the video tile to get a view of all the videos in the library.

-This year Google has announced couple of new apps like Duo, Allo along with some other upcoming services those will be launched soon.
+This year Google has announced a couple of new apps like Duo, and Allo along with some other upcoming services that will be launched soon.